ImmuneDynamics/ImmuneDynamics.github.io/team/thomas-ashhurst/ta-technology.md

 *My position with SC facility -- allows access to a wide range of SC and imaging technologies.*

+*My current efforts:*
+- Multiomics via Rhapsody
+- HD panels for spectral
+- As well as continued application of flow, cytof, and IMC technologies across a number of studies.

 <br />

 ---